 62. The purpose of transforming a concept into its operational definition is to make the concept easier to observe and measure.

-Bloom's Level: Comprehension Topic: operational definition
+Accessibility: Keyboard Navigation Bloom's Level: Comprehension Topic: Operational Definitions

 63. In the hypothesis "the more socially integrated a person, the less likely that person is to commit suicide," level of social integration is the independent variable.